Q: May I hold a sloth?

 Q: Your 2-hour tour is $30 per person and 4-hour tour is $150 per person.
-Why is the longer tour so much more?
+Why does the longer tour cost more?

 A: Most of the sloths that arrive at the Sanctuary have been injured, orphaned, kept illegally as pets and sometimes even abused.
 We have opened our Sanctuary to give the public an opportunity to learn about sloths and their diminishing habitat due to development.

 Orphaned infant sloths lack the basic survival skills necessary to thrive in the wild.
 They were not with their mothers long enough to learn the valuable lessons of which leaves to eat, how to climb high in the canopy to avoid predators and other critical skills.
 The Sanctuary staff teaches orphaned infants how to climb, eat and other behaviors they would have learned from their mothers.
 Releasing these hand-raised babies into the wild would result in a very high mortality rate.